bestia-dev-archived/cargo_crev_reviews_workspace/README.md

 1. CLI for a web server (micro-server)
 2. Wasm for the browser (chrome and similar)

-The web server CLI will access files, commands, libraries and maybe the network.
+The web server CLI will access files, commands, libraries and the network.
 This will work only in [Linux](https://en.wikipedia.org/wiki/Linux), but today Win10 has integrated Linux with [WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
-It will work just fine on most common existing operating systems.
+It will work just fine on all the operating systems for rust development.
-Wasm in browser will just access to our micro web server.
+Wasm in browser will just access the local micro web server.
 This is gonna be our GUI and because browser work in every [OS](https://en.wikipedia.org/wiki/Operating_system), we are developing for [cross-platform](https://en.wikipedia.org/wiki/Cross-platform_software).

 I want the simplest [web server](https://en.wikipedia.org/wiki/Web_server) ever.
 It will be used exclusively locally from one super simple [web-application](https://en.wikipedia.org/wiki/Web_application), so  don't need to care much about security.
 I choose [simple server](https://crates.io/crates/simple-server) from the [rust book](https://doc.rust-lang.org/1.30.0/book/second-edition/ch20-01-single-threaded.html).
 I don't care about [multi-threading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) or [async](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)) , because it will be used by only one browser.
 The example from the book evolved into the github repository of the author of the book [github.com/steveklabnik](https://github.com/steveklabnik/simple-server).
-I cloned it and update the dependencies and consequently also some broken code from the upgrade.
+I cloned it and update the dependencies and consequently fixed some broken code.

 For the browser I will create a simple web app.
-All the code will be in rust, I will avoid javascript as a plague.
-I just don't like it.
+All the code will be in rust, I will avoid javascript.
 The GUI will be in [HTML5](https://en.wikipedia.org/wiki/HTML5) and [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3).
 This is all supported by all [modern browsers](https://www.bopdesign.com/bop-blog/2012/01/why-use-a-modern-web-browser/).

 ## Development